Akid-Abrar/Security-Project/README.md

 4.run bash script.sh to execute the attack
 5.Each action in ping.c is commented properly there

-I used WireShark to monitor the packets
+I used WireShark to monitor the packets in seedUbuntu